 Courses will be taught by Professor Peter Laufer from the University of Oregon School of Journalism and Communication.
 Each course is specially designed to take advantage of the rich opportunities that Argentina offers as a classroom.
 Courses make use of a variety of materials and texts, all of which are provided as part of the program fee.
-In addition, a one-credit Spanish language course will be included in your program, and will be open to all proficiency levels.

 Though courses will be taught in English, one of the key elements of these courses is learning to transcend language barriers.
 To that end, you will receive specific training in interview techniques that do not require a common language between interviewee and interviewer.
 The courses will be supplemented with Spanish language study (basic and intermediate levels) and relevant field excursions.